| 20

 |

-Unique unto
+| Unique unto

-wealth of first-rate Chinese artists and thinkers
+itself, the Song Dynasty featured awealth of first-rate Chinese artists and thinkers

 who were also capable as government administra-